20 Beautiful Website Footers [Examples & Snippets]

 The footer itself won’t take much space on the page and it contains the bare minimum.
 Some links, social buttons, and a copyright notice.
 It’s a simple footer, but a practical one.

-Of course, you can always modify the colors on it, so you can apply it to practically any website and it will still look natural to visitors.
+Of course, you can always modify its colors, so you can apply it to practically any website and it will still look natural to visitors.

 A great footer design for websites that like to keep things simple and clean.